johnnyapol/RPICovidScraper/README.md

 RPI Covid Dashboard Scraper
 ----------------------------

 Scrapes https://covid19.rpi.edu/dashboard and (optionally) posts to discord channels using webhooks.
+It also submits a request to the Wayback Machine / Internet Archive to perform a capture of the site when the data is updated.

 # Usage